This set of Basic Chemical Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Flow Rate”.

 15. 24 grams of CH4 is passed in the process in 3 minutes, what is the molar flow rate?

 b) 0.3 mole/min

 c) 0.5 mole/min

 Explanation: Flow rate of fluid = (24/16)/3 = 0.5 mole/min.

-Sanfoundry Global Education & Learning Series – Introduction to Chemical Engineering.
+Sanfoundry Global Education & Learning Series – Basic Chemical Engineering.

-To practice all areas of Introduction to Chemical Engineering, here is complete set of 1000+ Multiple Choice Questions and Answers.
+To practice all areas of Basic Chemical Engineering, here is complete set of 1000+ Multiple Choice Questions and Answers.